ABhilashscaria/Autogen-MultiAgents/README.md

 # Autogen-MultiAgents
-MultiAgent System using Autogen for trading queries
+MultiAgent System using Autogen, which uses A user agent and an assistant to perform the queries requested.